Skills-Based Hiring: The Ultimate Guide for 2026

 What is Skills-Based Hiring?

-Skills-based hiring is an approach that prioritizes a candidate's demonstrable abilities and competencies over their formal background.
-Instead of asking "Where did you work?", you ask "What can you do?".
+**Skills-based hiring is an approach that prioritizes a candidate's demonstrable abilities over their formal background.** Instead of asking "Where did you work?", you ask "What can you do?".
 This shift allows you to assess a candidate's true potential to succeed in a role, regardless of how they acquired their skills.

 The Benefits of Focusing on Skills